reubenharry/haskell-docs/docs/docs/faqs/multipleArguments.md

 comments: true
 ---

-How do I give multiple arguments to a function?
+How do I give multiple arguments (i.e. inputs) to a function?

 ## Answer